HoTT/Coq-HoTT/STYLE.md

   the HoTT library, you can say simply `Require Import HoTT` to pull in everything (but don't do this for files in the core itself).

-- `PropResizing/*`: Files related to propositional resizing.
-The axiom itself can be found in Overture.v.

 - `theories/Classes/*`: The math classes library.
 While we don't regard this as part of the core library, and don't explicitly export the contents in `HoTT`, some files in the classes library